nicholasadamou/cs6250-distance-vector-test-suite/README.md

 ### What if I am on Windows?

-Followed the steps [here](https://code.visualstudio.com/docs/remote/wsl) to download WSL and add the WSL extension to VS Code (default Ubuntu distribution worked).
+1. Followed the steps [here](https://code.visualstudio.com/docs/remote/wsl) to download WSL and add the WSL extension to VS Code (default Ubuntu distribution worked).

-Open a WSL terminal from VS Code.
+1. Open a WSL terminal from VS Code.

-Run the git clone command from above in the WSL terminal.
+2. Run the git clone command from above in the WSL terminal.

-Following the steps from above to run tester.py.
+3. Following the steps from above to run `tester.py`.

-NOTE: Cloning the repo from a normal Windows terminal (bash, powershell, cmd) resulted in the tester.py not being able to find ./run.sh for some reason.
-Likely because of line endings
+**NOTE**: Cloning the repo from a normal Windows terminal (bash, powershell, cmd) resulted in the `tester.py` not being able to find `./run.sh` for some reason.
+Likely because of line endings.

 To get this test suite working on the VM make sure run `chmod 777` so that you have permission to run `./run.sh`.